Atlanta spa shootings coincide with rise of anti-Asian hate online

 “The election has corresponded with a resurgence of anti-Asian hate,” said Joel Finkelstein, the co-founder of the Network Contagion Research Institute, which first reported on rising anti-Asian animus in April.
 “There are a lot of people looking for others to blame.”

-Hate crimes against Asian Americans in 16 of America’s biggest cities climbed 150 percent last year, with a spike in March and April, according to research earlier this month from the Center for the Study of Hate and Extremism at California State University, San Bernardino, which analyzed official police data.
+Hate crimes against Asian Americans in 16 of America’s biggest cities climbed 150 percent last year, with a spike in March and April, according to research earlier this month from the Center for the Study of Hate and Extremism at California State University at San Bernardino, which analyzed official police data.

-The suspected gunman told police that the shooting was not racially motivated and that he had frequented the spas, Cherokee County sheriff’s Capt.
+The suspected gunman told police that the shooting was not racially motivated and that he had frequented the spas, Cherokee County Sheriff’s Capt.
 Jay Baker said Wednesday.
 His sexual addiction helped drive the violence, said Baker, calling it “a temptation he wanted to eliminate.”

 But to some researchers, the violent attack — in which a White gunman targeted predominantly Asian women — also seemed to fit a pattern of sexist and xenophobic language online, which has often dehumanized Asian women as objects for sexual fixation or exotic fetishization.